IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 - Download the VM to the /home/techzone folder.
 - Once downloaded you can extract the VM by double clicking it in the Files application.
-- You will need to wait until the .vmx file shows up and this could take a long time since the unzip process runs in the background.
+- You will need to wait until the **.vmx** file shows up and this could take a long time since the unzip process runs in the background.

 ![migrate12b](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate12b.png)

-5. Edit the .vmx file
+5. Edit the .vmx file to remove floppy and set the power options to "soft"

 ![migrate14b](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate14b.png)

- 5a. remove floppy, and set power options to “soft”
+** View to remove floppy, and set power options to “soft”**

 ![migrate13](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate13.png)

 ![migrate12](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate12.png)

 6. Convert the VM to OVA
-- Run a Terminal window
+- Run a Terminal window to convert the VM to ova
 ```
 cd ~
 ovftool session.vmx mynewvm.ova